Okimi-/Construct2-PluginDrawline/README.md

 Have fun and send me your game screen shoots, i'm curious to see the using of this plugin.

+PS: You must set "Enable WebGL" to Off, in the Layout/Configuration Settings to see lines.

 Okimi - 2018 - contact[at]atelier-okimi[dot]net